EducationNetworkGroup/si-docs/docs/02-tools/03-docker/07-view-db-within-docker-container.md

 # View Database within a Docker Container

-This guide provides an overview of how to view a Postgres of MySQL database running within a container via the CLI without exposing the port.
+This guide provides an overview of how to view a `Postgres` or `MySQL` database running within a container via the CLI *without exposing the port*.

 ---